 For more general information about the formation and operation of water districts, refer to:

 Texas Water Districts a General Guide.

-The most significant operation, in addition to water/sewer/drainage services, is assessment and collection of taxes for amortization of the DISTRICT's debt and to cover administrative costs.
+The most significant operation, in addition to water/sanitary sewer/drainage services, is assessment and collection of taxes for amortization of the DISTRICT's debt and to cover administrative costs.
 Click here to view current and historical tax schedules.
 Our Tax Assessor Collector is:

 Bob Leared R.T.A

 Elections for members of the Board of Directors are held in May of even numbered years.
 The current election cycle is for two members in 2018 and three members in 2020.
 Directors are elected for four-year terms.
 Election details, once they are established, will be posted at designated public sites, here, and in the Houston Chronicle.

 * Directors with an asterisk following their name are up for election in 2018.